devilry/trix2/docs/student/gettingstarted.rst

 .. image:: ../images/course_view_logged_in.png

-The progress bar in the right side of the view tell in percentage how many of the selected assignments that have been solved on your own
+The progress bar in the right side of the view tell in percentage how many of the selected assignments that have been solved on your own.

-The selected tags lists the active tags that define the selection of assigments
+The selected tags lists the active tags that define the selection of assigments.

 You may also filter the selection by selecting tags that will narrow the number of assignments listed to the set that have all the selected tags.
 As an example a course is already defined by the authors with their *course* and *period* tags.
 Below this the authors may have marked a number of assignments with